JONSASSE/432-2018/projects/project1/README.md

 In your project, you will be analyzing, presenting and discussing a pair of regression models, specifically a linear regression and a logistic regression, describing a data set you identify.

 1. **Shareable with the World**.
 The data must be available to you, and shared with me and everyone else in the world (without any identifying information) as a well-tidied .csv file on 2018-02-19.
 If the data is from another source, the source (web or other) must be completely identified to me.
 Ongoing projects that require anyone's approval to share data are not appropriate for Project 1, but are likely appropriate for Project 2.
-    - For Project 1, you may not use any data set that was used in 431, nor may you revisit your 431 project, and you cannot use any data sets used in the teaching materials for 432.
+    - For Project 1, you may not use any data set that was used in 431, nor may you revisit the data discussed in your 431 project, and you cannot use any data sets used in the teaching materials for 432.
 You may not use any data set included in [an R package that we are installing](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD) this semester, other than NHANES.
-    - You are allowed to use NHANES data in Project 1 **or** in Project 2, but not in both.
+    - You **are** allowed to use NHANES data in Project 1 **or** in Project 2, but not in both.
+If you do use NHANES data for Project 1, you should be combining information from at least two NHANES data sets.
+If you used NHANES data in your 431 project, you can use NHANES data again this semester, but you must study new outcomes.

 2. **Size**.
 A **minimum** of 100 complete observations are required on each variable.
 It is fine if there are some missing values, as well, so long as there are at least 100 rows with complete observations on all variables you intend to use in each model.
 The **maximum** data set size is 1000 observations, so if you have something larger than that, you'll need to select a subset.